 The lives of the Acadians (Cajuns) and others whose travels brought them to Louisiana's bayous are featured at the Wetlands Acadian Cultural Center in Thibodaux.
-Recreation, clothing, home furnishings, religion, cuisine, and fishing are explored through exhibits, artifacts, videos, and films.
+Explore recreation, clothing, home furnishings, religion, cuisine, and fishing through exhibits, artifacts, videos, and films.
 A 200-seat theater is used for productions by the Thibodaux Playhouse, Inc., and other programs.
-Kids can explore the center and earn a badge with the Junior Ranger program.
+Kids can earn a badge with the Junior Ranger program.
 The center's bookstore has books, music, children's books, and craft items on sale.
 Admission to the center and to most programs is free.
 Click here for directions and program listings for specific dates.

 314 St. Mary Street, Thibodaux